NirmalsaiswaroopJ/Startup-Growth-Analysis/README.md

 # **Indian Startup Ecosystem Analysis**

-Welcome to the GitHub repository for the project *"Exploring the Thriving Indian Startup Ecosystem: A Data-Driven Analysis."* This repository contains the datasets, code, and visualizations used in the analysis of India's dynamic startup landscape.
+Welcome to the GitHub repository for the project *"Billion-Dollar Dreams: India's Startup Saga."* This repository contains the datasets, code, and visualizations used in the analysis of India's dynamic startup landscape.

 ## **Table of Contents**